 Summary of the work

+The Capital Improvement Program is Thurston County government’s six-year plan of community investment projects for unincorporated areas of Thurston County.
+The Capital Improvement Program is part of the Capital Facilities Plan (CFP); see link to fact sheet below.
 This plan ensures that the County government's public facilities and services keep up with population growth.
 The plan is reviewed and updated annually with the County's annual budget, as Appendix G of the County’s Comprehensive Plan.

 What’s new: 2021-2026

-Capital Improvement Program 2020-2025 | Resolution | Fact Sheet
+Capital Improvement Program 2021-2026 | Resolution | Fact Sheet

 MORE PROGRAM DETAILS

 Regulatory Reasons for the workThe work is mandated by the Washington State Legislature through its Growth Management Act (RCW 36.70A.020) which requires county Comprehensive Plans, to plan for specific facilities and financing methods, and to make regular plan adjustments based on current budgets and community needs.